 If you have a lot of apps (especially games or maps) which update frequently, this could use up a big chunk of your precious monthly allowance and turn out to be quite costly.

 - Tick ‘Auto-update apps’ if you want apps to auto-update (recommended).

 Here is what I think happens – the checking for updates can only start whilst you are connected to a wireless network.
 So far so good.
 The checking finds several available updates and queues them up for subsequent download one at a time – which is still ok.

-It appears that the ‘Update over Wi-Fi only’ setting only controls the “checking” for downloads, not the downloads themselves.
-Therefore, if your wifi disconnects after auto-update finds some updates, the actual downloads may continue on 3G/4G because they are already queued up.
+It appears that the ‘Update over Wifi only’ setting only controls the “checking” for updates, not the actual downloads themselves.
+Therefore, if your wifi disconnects after auto-update finds some updates, the downloads may then continue using your mobile data (3G/4G) because they are already queued up.

 If you find this is a frequent problem (e.g. you always switch your phone on just before leaving the house), there are two solutions: